fchavonet/holbertonschool-interview/island_perimeter/README.md

 **How to use:**

-1. Run the `0-main.py` file to test the island_perimeter function:
+1. To test the function, run the `0-main.py` file with the following command:

 ```
 ./0-main.py
 ```

-2. Modify the grid in `0-main.py` to test with different scenarios.
+2. You can modify the `0-main.py` script with your own test cases if you want.

 ## ♥️ <span id="thanks">Thanks</span>